RachitKumar74/Single-Precision/README.md

 IEEE 754 Single Precision Converter Tool
 A web-based application to convert decimal numbers into IEEE 754 single-precision floating-point format.
 The tool provides step-by-step explanations, highlights the binary and hexadecimal representations, and features an intuitive user interface for easy learning and use.<br>

-Features
+Features <br>
-Converts decimal numbers to IEEE 754 single-precision floating-point representation.
+Converts decimal numbers to IEEE 754 single-precision floating-point representation.<br>

 Displays: